AWtnb/go-pdf-image-spread/README.md

 + Converts PDF to image in the same folder as `converter.exe` .
 + Create a folder with the same name as the target PDF and store the image file of each page in it.
     + Create a subfolder named `conc`, and output the combined final file in it.
++ If the folder already exists, an error will occur and the process will be aborted.

 ### With mouse